 Jacks Canyon Trail is a 13.4 mile moderately trafficked out and back trail located near Sedona, Arizona that features beautiful wild flowers and is only recommended for very experienced adventurers.
-The trail offers a number of activity options and is accessible from October until April.
+The trail offers a number of activity options and is best used from October until April.

 Directions from Flagstaff: Drive south 30 miles out of Flagstaff on US 89A to the Rt.
 179 intersection in Sedona.
 Turn left at the traffic light and drive about 7.3 miles to Jacks Canyon Road (FR 793).
 Follow this road about 3 miles to the trailhead.